|Credit: Linda & Dr. Dick Buscher|

 Cheetahs prey on warthogs, gazelles, antelopes, rabbits, porcupines and even ostriches, and they catch their prey by chasing it down.
 These chases cost the cheetah an enormous amount of energy, and they're usually all over in less than a minute.

 Once a cheetah catches its prey, it holds it with a strangling bite to the neck.
-The cheetah is usually panting heavily, due to the intense chase, and its body temperature can reach 105 degrees Fahrenheit (41 degrees Celsius).
+The cheetah is usually panting heavily, due to the intense chase, and its body temperature can reach 105 degrees F (41 degrees C).
 After about 20 minutes the cheetah's breathing and temperature return to normal, and by then its prey has suffocated.